dr-mushtaq/C-Plus-Plus/README.md

-## Overview: Python Notes for Beginners
+## Overview: c++ for Beginners

-These notes cover the most essential topics in Python programming, designed for absolute beginners, students in computer science, and professionals learning data science.
+These notes cover the most essential topics in c++ programming, designed for absolute beginners, students in computer science, and professionals learning data science.

 ## **Features👋🛒**